-Learning how to sell on Etsy is big business.
-If you want to start an Etsy business and begin selling items to this vast collection of potential buyers, please read on.
+Learning how to sell on Etsy is a great business idea.
+If you want to open an Etsy shop and to start selling products to this spacious collection of potential buyers, please read on.

-Since its launch in 2005, Etsy has expanded into one of the world’s biggest online marketplaces.
-There are 54 million members on Etsy, with 35.8 million buyers with 1.98 million Etsy sellers.
-Additionally, there are more than 50 million unique items listed for sale on Etsy.com.
+Since Etsy launch in 2005, Etsy has amplified into one of the world’s most popular online marketplaces.
+There are 54 million members on Etsy, with over 35.8 million buyers and up to 1.98 million Etsy sellers.
+Furthermore, there are over 50 million unique products listed for sale on Etsy.com.

 Contents for: How to Sell on Etsy